England | Scotland | Wales | Northern Ireland | Ireland

 During pregnancy it is important that expectant mothers are seen regularly by the midwife to ensure both mother and baby are progressing well.
-Full care is provided by the midwives on Tuesday and Thursday mornings.
+Full care is provided by the midwives.

 This nurse-led clinic uses specialist computer software to calculate the INR from a finger prick blood sample.
 This is a “one stop” clinic enabling patients to leave with an up-to-date dosing letter.